Session 9: Plot

 Gordon Fleming, the owner of an asbestos abatement company in Massachusetts, makes a bid to remove asbestos from Danvers State Hospital.
 Desperate for money, he promises to complete the job in only one week, even though a work of this scale would normally require two to three weeks.
 His crew includes Mike, a law school dropout knowledgeable about the asylum's history; Phil, who is dealing with his grief over a recent breakup; Hank, a gambling addict; and Gordon's nephew Jeff, who has a pathological fear of the dark.

 While surveying the job site, Gordon hears a disembodied voice that greets him by name.
 The men begin their job.
-Mike discovers a box containing nine audio-taped therapy sessions with Mary Hobbes, a dissociative identity disorder patient.
+Mike discovers a box containing nine audio-taped therapy sessions with Mary Hobbes, a former patient with dissociative identity disorder.
 Mike listens to the tapes in the ensuing days.
-In the sessions, Mary's psychologist attempts to unveil details surrounding a crime she committed at her home two decades prior.
+In the sessions, Mary's psychologist attempts to unveil details surrounding a crime she committed at her home.
 Mary exhibits numerous personalities with unique voices and demeanors.

-Meanwhile, Hank discovers a cache of antique silver dollar coins and other valuables from the crematory.
+Meanwhile, Hank discovers a cache of antique silver dollar coins and other valuables from the crematory in the hospital's labyrinthine basement.
 Late that night, he returns to the hospital to retrieve the items and discovers a lobotomy pick among them.
 He becomes frightened by noises and a shadowy figure, and is confronted by an unknown assailant.

 When Hank fails to show up to work the next day, Craig McManus is hired to take his place.
 Gordon confides in Phil that he slapped his wife Wendy after she inadvertently splashed him with boiling water.
 Afterward, she refused to answer his calls or let him see their infant daughter.
 In a stairwell in the hospital, Jeff witnesses Hank staring out a window wearing sunglasses, talking to himself.